hacs/integration/docs/usage/settings.md

 At the top of the settings page you will see the current version of both HACS and Home Assistant.

+_The "UPGRADE ALL" button will only show if there are pending upgrades._

 ### HACS Option: `Display`

 This setting changes how both "OVERVIEW" and "STORE" looks, you can choose between `Grid` and `Table`.